Cross-forest migration from Exchange 2007 to Exchange 2010/2013/2016/2019

 If you notice any missing items in the target mailbox restart the migration using the Rescan feature.

 Please be aware that the program does not migrate some specific folders at all.
 Those are i.e. Sync Issues or ones created while putting a mailbox on litigation hold.

 If any problems appear during the migration process, they will be indicated on the dashboard, pointed out in the reports and logged in the log files.
 Check out the software's diagnostics.

 Step 7: Check if there are any new items in the source mailbox after migration

 Once the migration is finished and you have noticed that some new items appeared in the migrated source mailbox, just restart the migration using the Rescan feature.
 Please keep in mind that the Rescan feature uploads only new items, not the changed ones.

 III.
 Post-migration cleanup

-If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate them after the records' migration process is completed.
+If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate these items after the records migration process is completed.
 It can be done by using the Rescan feature.

 Follow the instructions provided in this Microsoft article to learn how to uninstall Exchange Server 2007.

 Step 3: Outlook profiles